francesco-mannella/GraphNotes/README.md

 ## Development

-GraphNotes is written in Python, using the following main libraries:
+HandNotes is written in Python, using the following main libraries:

 - **tkinter**: Standard library for the GUI interface.
 - **Pillow**: Added for advanced image handling features.